Abu Sayeed Al Mahmood Swapon

 Abu Sayeed Al Mahmood Swapon is a Bangladesh Awami League politician and a former Jatiya Sangsad member representing the Joypurhat-2 constituency.

 Early life

 Swapon was born on 21 September 1969.
 He has B.A. and M.B.A. degrees.

 Career

 Swapon was elected to Parliament on 5 January 2014 from Joypurhat-2 as a Bangladesh Awami League candidate.
-From 23 to 26 April 2018, he was the acting General Secretary of Bangladesh Awami League after Obaidul Quader left for a three-day trip to India.
+From 23 to 26 April 2018, he was the acting general secretary of the Bangladesh Awami League after Obaidul Quader left for a three-day trip to India.